whirlibulf/keyboard-system/Readme.md

 The system does not take any options.

+Currently the system automatically prevents propagation of all keyboard events.

 The component is a map of key names to boolean pressed statuses.

     game.addComponentToObject('object id', 'keyboard');